 Education trains tomorrow’s workers, and it must reflect employer demands for workforce candidates who are trained in a “Whole-Child” style.
 This means that they must have both foundational STEM content mastery and Soft Skills, including creativity and emotional intelligence.

-1. Employers Need Workers with STEM Foundational Content Mastery
+1. Employers Need Workers With STEM Foundational Content Mastery

-2. Employers Need Workers with Soft Skills of Creativity & Emotional Intelligence
+2. Employers Need Workers With Soft Skills of Creativity & Emotional Intelligence

 3. Search Engines Are Pushing the Curve for Soft Skills in Workers

 Search engines have democratized knowledge and information.
 It’s readily on tap for anyone, free at a moment’s notice.
-We no longer have to memorize information or processes by rote.
-The net result is that there’s less of a need to load a lot of possibly useful knowledge into students’ heads.
-With a smaller basis of knowledge, they can now go more directly to invention and innovation phases and if smart critical-thinkers, they will ask the right questions and do the just-in-time research necessary to get their jobs done.
+We no longer have to memorize information or processes.
+The result is that there’s less need to load students’ heads with a lot of potentially useful knowledge.
+With a smaller basis of knowledge, they now have a more direct route to invention and innovation phases.
+And, if they are smart critical-thinkers, they will ask the right questions and do the just-in-time research necessary to get their jobs done.